 For you we have made a list of the most commonly used banks in the Czech Republic, here you can research which bank is better suited for you.

-So you've researched taxes and banking, whats left?
+So you've researched taxes and banking, what's left?
 Oh yes looking for a home.
-Well we've done some of the hard work for you, we've checked out the acerage monthly price range of renting apartments in the Czech Republic to give u an idea of what you might be paying.
+Well, we've done some of the hard work for you, we've checked out the average monthly price range of renting apartments in the Czech Republic to give u an idea of what you might be paying.

 Average Price Range per Month:

-Like many places when renting you may need put down a security deposit and your first months rent to secure your place.
-Of course as a new arrival to this wonderful land we would recommend looking to rent a room in a shared flat, this is easier and more cost effective until you find your feet.
+Like many places when renting you may need to put down a security deposit and your first months rent to secure your place.
+Of course, as a new arrival to this wonderful land we would recommend looking to rent a room in a shared flat, this is easier and more cost-effective until you find your feet.

 Seeing is Believing: